1952 British Cho Oyu expedition: Oxygen

 Bourdillon decided that the best combination was a closed-circuit apparatus breathing pure oxygen for climbing and an open-circuit set giving a comparatively low concentration of oxygen for sleeping.
 With his father, Robert Bourdillon, he developed the closed-circuit oxygen apparatus used by Charles Evans and himself on their pioneering climb to the South Summit of Everest on 26 May 1953.

 Aftermath

 The expedition did not achieve either objective, and Shipton’s reputation was "very publicly blown to smithereens" in Britain, with the expedition "one of the great black holes in the history of postwar mountaineering" Chapter 11 is titled "A frightfully British bungle".

 Shipton did not face the Committee in London until 28 July because of the end trip.
 He was replaced as leader in 1953 by John Hunt.

 Shipton and Hillary only briefly mention the expedition in their memoirs.
 Several members thought Shipton an unsuitable "big party" leader for 1953: Pugh, Riddiford, Secord; and also Hillary privately in his diary although he was "guarded" in public comments.

+On October 19, 1954, a small Austrian expedition led by Herbert Tichy - with the Tyrolean Sepp Jöchler and the Sherpa Pasang Dawa Lama - succeeded in climbing the mountain for the first time, without additional oxygen and with only very few equipment (960 kg).